andreas-grimm/GD-BASIC/README.md

 - `Eratosthenese.bas`: translation of the ECMA demonstration `ERATOSTHENES.BAS` program

 ** NOTE: as of this version, all further versions pass the CheckStyle test **

+---
+This build version has removed gradle as a build tool, The JIRA backlog has been closed.
+At this moment the code is considered stable and will be maintained as needed.